-The Cultural Indigenous Funding (CIF) program provides core support for Indigenous mandated and led organizations in Vancouver.
+The Cultural Indigenous Funding (CIF) program provides multi-year core support for Indigenous mandated and led organizations in Vancouver.
 Recipients are cultural organizations that develop, create, produce, present, and disseminate artistic work, or provide services or space in any artistic discipline.

 The CIF program supports organizations to build capacity, to deliver artistic and cultural programming, and for other needs that the equity and/or accessibility-driven cultural organization identifies.
 Common characteristics of groups supported by this program include: